-This division provides two eries of lectures on the genitourinary tract; one during semester I of Clinical Anatomy IGS 50100) and the second during the Junior Surgical Clerkship MGS 71227) as well as offering a one month, praeceptorial elective in the Senior year at one of the medical centers affiliated with TTUSM.
-The student is instructed in the urological diagnostic steps, the management of common urological sorders and the basic pathological and abnormal physiological changes which occur with these abnormalities.
+This division provides two series of lectures on the genitourinary tract: one during Semester I of Clinical Anatomy (MGS 50100) and the second during the Junior Surgical Clerkship (MGS 71227) as well as offering a one month, praeceptorial elective in the Senior year at one of the medical centers affiliated with TTUSM.
+The student is instructed in the urological diagnostic steps, the management of common urological disorders and the basic pathological and abnormal physiological changes which occur with these abnormalities.

 Division of Oncology

-Professor Richard L. Lawton, M.D.,
+Professors: Ali A. H. El-Domeiri, M.D., Chief, Richard L. Lawton, M.D.

-Chief (Acting)

 A senior elective is offered in surgical oncology.
-Experience includes participation in the management of the patient with cancer using a multimodal, multidisciplinary approach to the reatment of the disease.
-Because of the many 'faces' of cancer, it is essential that students be exposed o a broad patient population presenting a wide variety of associated problems (i.e., paraneoplastic).
-The multimodal approach is divided, or combined nto surgical, radio, chemo, and mmunotherapeutic techniques.
+Experience includes participation in the management of the patient with cancer using a multimodal, multidisciplinary approach to the treatment of the disease.
+Because of the many 'faces' of cancer, it is essential that students be exposed to a broad patient population presenting a wide variety of associated problems (i.e., paraneoplastic).
+The multimodal approach is divided, or combined into surgical, radio, chemo, and immunotherapeutic techniques.
 Special surgical therapeutic modes will be discussed such as isolation perfusion of expremities, "debulking" techniques, prolonged continuous infusion of anatomic areas, immunotherapy, and a variety of combinations.